TritonDataCenter/dragnet/README.md

 # Dragnet

-"dn" is a tool for analyzing event stream data stored in files.
-There are three main kinds of commands:
+Dragnet is a tool for analyzing event stream data stored in files.
+There are three main commands:

 * scan: scan over *raw data* to execute a query
-* index: scan over raw data to produce an index
+* build: scan over raw data to produce an index for quickly answering predefined queries
 * query: search *indexes* to execute a query

-The point is to index data and then query the index.
-Scan is available to check results and to run ad-hoc queries that it may not make sense to index.
+The prototypical use case is analyzing request logs from a production service.
+The workflow for Dragnet looks like this:

+* Predefine a bunch of metrics you care about (like total request count, request count by server instance, request type, and so on).
+* When you accumulate new logs (e.g., hourly or daily), you *build* the index.
+* Whenever you want the values of those metrics, you *query* the index.
+This might be part of a constantly-updating dashboard, a daily report, or a threshold-based alarm.
+* If you want to gather new metrics, you can define them and rebuild.
+* If you want to run a complex query just once, you can *scan* the raw data rather than adding the query as a metric.

 **This project is still a prototype.**  The commands and library interfaces may change incompatibly at any time!